Buddhi19/AI-From-Scratch/README.md

 # 🚀 Master in AI

-Welcome to the ultimate roadmap for learning AI from an **engineering perspective**!
+Let's learn AI from an **engineering perspective**!
 This guide takes you from the fundamentals to advanced concepts with carefully curated resources for each step of your journey.

 ## 📚 Table of Contents